Organizational Summary

 Initiated

-Vitamin Program to provide daily vitamin supplements to several local schools
+Vitamin Program to provide daily vitamin supplements to local schools

 2006